Geoactivism ...

 What?
 Solidarity that transcends the barriers between urban and rural areas, moves beyond local and regional scales, includes other species, and contributes to an equal and sustainable society.

-Article: Starting a revolution
+Reflection: Starting a Revolution

 The immediate past is not the best guidebook to the future.
 Why learn from wasteful, profit-driven practices, when we can learn from the patterns and processes of nature, from water, trees, and honey bees?
 Why let agribusiness ...

-Poem: Nowhere
+Poem: Cars